Bounds on the revenue gap of linear posted pricing for selling a divisible item

 \subsection{Roadmap}

 The rest of the paper is structured as follows.
-We begin with preliminary definitions and notation in Section~\ref{sec:prelim}.
-Our results for the social welfare appear in Section~\ref{sec:sw} and for the revenue in Section~\ref{sec:rev}.
+We present our setup, introducing several notions and making connections to the relevant literature in Section~\ref{sec:prelim}.
+Our mathematical program for the revenue gap is also introduced there.
+In Section~\ref{sec:single-agent}, we present our tight revenue gap for a single agent.
+Section~\ref{sec:black-box} is devoted to the multi-agent case; our black-box reduction to the result of Alaei et al.~\cite{AHNPY19} is presented there.
+Our strongest logarithmic revenue gap is presented in Section~\ref{sec:direct}.
 We conclude with a short discussion on open problems in Section~\ref{sec:open}.